ldionne/mpl11/README.md

 ```

 which does not compile.
 The same reasoning is valid if the contents of the
 list were the results of complicated computations.
-By taking thunks in the
+By making the constructor
-constructor, we would only need to evaluate those computation whose result
+lazy, we would only need to evaluate those computation whose result is
-is actually used.
-In the end, the reasons for writing data constructors that
+actually used.
+In the end, the reasons for writing lazy data constructors
-take boxed types are similar to the reasons for writing call-by-need
+are similar to the reasons for writing lazy metafunctions.
-metafunctions.

 The `head` metafunction we have so far is useful, but consider the following
-datatype and boxed data constructor taking boxed arguments.
+datatype and lazy boxed constructor:

 ```cpp
 struct Vector;